jfriedson/neural-network-cars/README.md

 ## Features
-Scoreboard
+- Scoreboard
-Toggleable p2.js world step rate to speed up training (by a lot) Save and load leading champion's neural network weights using ctrl+c and ctrl+v with the canvas in focus
+- Toggleable world step rate to speed up training immensely
+- Save and load leading champion's neural network weights using ctrl+c and ctrl+v with the canvas in focus
+- Load a pre-trained network with an out-of-frame html button

 ## Javascript libraries